1922 Irish general election: Voting summary

+Each party's seat share was within seven percent points of its vote share percentage.

 Seats summary

 Analysis

 Out of a valid poll of 621,587 votes, the pro-Treaty faction of Sinn Féin won 239,195 votes and the anti-Treaty faction won 135,310 votes.
 The other parties and independents (see above) all supported the Treaty and secured a further 247,080 votes.

 The vote was seen as significant in several ways: